jcarnine/mgoblue/README.md

 **Table 1.
 2018 Football Schedule*

-What if I want to center this text?
+What if I want to center this text?...Joes says it's just a simple tool and text is only left-justified....

 ------